 In transforming stories into a collection of physical objects, the history of do-it-yourself publishing and zine-making were clear inspirations.
 But the news is not merely a microphone: Editing, design, publishing, and distribution can be forms of solidarity and empowerment.
 Cruz reached for simple strategies common in editorial design — grids, typographical hierarchies — but eschewed templates.
 The design of each story incorporates its essence, sometimes foregrounding the person speaking, other times obfuscating their image to focus on the higher-order systems and processes that shape the immigrant experience.
 Each pamphlet, folded from brightly colored sheets and printed with a bilingual, edited transcript, asserts the individuality of the voice within.
 The documents became a family, and storytellers became collaborators and clients, working with Cruz to make the documents feel their own.

-Cruz started in Bedford-Stuyvesant.
+Cruz started in Bedford-Stuyvesant as part of The Laundromat Project‘s Create Change residency program.
 As well as her home of four years, Central Brooklyn has historically been a unique vantage from which the Black diaspora may regard itself.
 Since the 1970s, Afro-Caribbean immigrant communities have increasingly called Crown Heights, Bed-Stuy, and Flatbush home, while Bed-Stuy, Weeksville, Brownsville, and East New York have long histories as centers of Black American culture.

 Cruz partnered with Albert Saint-Jean, chief organizer for the Black Alliance for Just Immigration (BAJI), a ten-year-old national advocacy organization that seeks to bridge those worlds and highlight the intersection of Blackness and immigration, and in July 2017, convened the first story circle at Hancock Community Backyard Garden Park in Bed-Stuy.
 Later, Cruz and BAJI would gather circles at museums, community centers, and homes in Flatbush, Harlem, the Bronx, and Washington Heights.
 Each time, a small group of Black immigrants and first-generation Black Americans shared food and stories, reflecting together on the complicated questions the conventional media seemed unwilling to ask.
 What did it mean to be both Black and an immigrant?
 Some had felt like outsiders even in their countries of origin, and in the countries passed through on the way to the US.
 Where was home, and how did they stay connected to it, even if they rarely — or never — returned?